 The situation is slightly more complex when it comes to cannabis.
 New Zealand reported a cannabis prevalence rate of 17.9% among the population aged 15-45; it is more likely that use would continue past the age of 45 years, based on studies of cannabis users in other countries.
-An estimate of cannabis use among those aged 15-64 years was therefore derived from an extrapolation from the age structure of cannabis users found in Australia, which was then applied to existing data for New

-Zealand.
-Based on the assumption that the age structure of cannabis users in New Zealand is similar to the one found in Australia the likely annual prevalence rate of cannabis use in New Zealand for the population aged 15-64 can be estimated at around 13.3%; this is the estimate reported in the Statistical Annex.
-Similar approaches were also used for the age-group adjustments of data from other countries.
+An estimate of cannabis use among those aged 15-64 years was therefore derived from an extrapolation from the age structure of cannabis users found in Australia, which was then applied to existing data for New Zealand.
+Based on the assumption that the age structure of cannabis users in New Zealand is similar to the one found in Australia the likely annual prevalence rate of cannabis use in New Zealand for the population aged 15-64 can be estimated at around 13.3%; this is the estimate reported in the for New Zealand in 2009 World Drug Report.
+Similar approaches were also used for the age-group adjustments of data from other countries in 2010 World Drug Report.